-AMERICAN INTERNATIONAL GROUP, INC.
+American International Group, Inc.

-AIG, a Delaware corporation, is a holding company which through its subsidiaries is engaged in a broad range of insurance and insurance-related activities in the United States and abroad.
-AIG's primary activities include both general and life insurance operations.
-Other significant activities include financial services and retirement services and asset management.
+AIG, a Delaware corporation, is a holding company which, through its subsidiaries, is engaged in a broad range of insurance and insurance-related activities in the United States and abroad.
 AIG's principal executive offices are located at 70 Pine Street, New York, New York 10270, and its telephone number is 212-770-7000.

-THE EXCHANGE OFFER
+The Internet address for AIG's corporate website is www.aigcorporate.com.
+Except for the documents referred to under "Where You Can Find More Information" which are specifically incorporated by reference into this prospectus, information contained on AIG's website or that can be accessed through its website does not constitute a part of this prospectus.
+AIG has included its website address only as an inactive textual reference and does not intend it to be an active link to its website.

+The Exchange Offer

-The Exchange Offer.....
+The Exchange Offer

-We are offering to exchange up to \$1,500,000,000 principal amount of our new notes which have been registered under the Securities Act for a like principal amount of our old notes.
-You may tender old notes only in integral multiples of \$1,000 principal amount.
+AIG is offering to exchange up to \$1,000,000,000 principal amount of its new notes which have been registered under the Securities Act for a like principal amount of its old notes.
+You may tender old notes only in minimum denominations of \$100,000 and integral multiples of \$1,000 in excess thereof.
 You should read the discussion under the heading "The Exchange Offer" below for further information about the exchange offer and resale of the new notes.